kauefraga/anime-list-python/README.md

 - **Colorized Outputs**: Everything looks better with some colors
 - **Nice help**: If you need some help, just use the flag `--help`
 - **Commands**:
-  - `list`: query and show all the saved animes
+  - `list`: query and show today animes
+    - `list --all`: show all available animes
   - `save`: create an anime with a given title/description and save it
   - `open`: search for an anime with a title and return it with a url
+    - `open --all`: return a list of nice websites

 ## ⬇️ How to install and use it